sathian-icd/Red-Alert-Sys/README.md

-AT89c51 used(Popularly known as 8051).
+AT89c51 used(Popularly known as 8051),
-Water level sensor used - Provided by www.theengineeringprojects.com LCD monitor
+Water level sensor used - Provided by www.theengineeringprojects.com, LCD monitor,
-DC buzzor
+DC buzzor, and
-LED - RED
+LED - RED.

 Coded in C